What Is Contact Dermatitis? Here's What to Know About the Skin Condition

 There are many causes of contact dermatitis "based on your medical history, lifestyle, environment, and use of personal-care products," Dr. Bartholomew said.
 "Common examples include traces of nickel in gold jewelry, fragrances in deodorants or detergents, and preservatives in makeup-remover wipes."

 If you're experiencing symptoms that could be related to contact dermatitis, it may be time to reach out to your dermatologist.
 My contact dermatitis showed up after I spent the night at a hotel, so it could have been caused by anything from the detergent they used on their towels to a surface-cleaning product they used shortly before I entered the room.

-For me, what worked was temporarily switching over to Vanicream's Moisturizing Lotion ($14) and the brand's unscented Gentle Facial Cleanser ($9), and using the topical triamcinolone cream my dermatologist prescribed.
+For me, what worked was temporarily switching over to Vanicream's Moisturizing Lotion ($15) and the brand's unscented Gentle Facial Cleanser ($9) and using the topical triamcinolone cream my dermatologist prescribed.
+(One thing to note: Triamcinolone is a topical steroid and can cause steroid acne if overused.
+Consult with your doctor about whether or not a topical steroid is right for you.)
 I also completely avoided makeup and any of my normal skin-care products.
 It still took about a week for me to see anything really diminish, so in my opinion, your biggest tool is patience.
 (Typical healing time can be up to two weeks.)